BBC Television Shakespeare: Behind the scenes

 Director Jack Gold chose an unusual presentational method in this episode; completely realistic and authentic costumes, but a highly stylised non-representational set against which the characters contrast; "if you imagine different planes, the thing closest to the camera was the reality of the actor in a real costume – the costumes were totally real and very beautiful – then beyond the actor is a semi-artificial column or piece of wall, and in the distance is the backcloth, which is impressionistic."
 The backcloths were used to suggest locale without photographic representationalism; they imply air, water, sea, hills, a city, but never actually show anything specific.

 Geoff Feld won Best Cameraman at the 1981 BAFTAs for his work on this episode.
+This was the only production in the series in which no lines of dialogue (from the traditionally-used text) were cut.

 The Prefaces to Shakespeare episode for The Merchant of Venice was presented by Timothy West who had played Shylock in a 1980 Old Vic production which he also directed.
 The Shakespeare in Perspective episode was presented by playwright and screenwriter Wolf Mankowitz.